Butterfly fact sheet | Field of Mars EEC

 Fast facts – Butterflies

-Scientific group – Butterflies are insects in the order Lepidoptera.
+Scientific group – Butterflies are a group of insects in the order Lepidoptera.

-Habitat – Butterflies live in habitats such as gardens, grasslands, forests, woodlands and urban areas where there are food plants, flowers and shelter.
+Habitat – Butterflies live in gardens, grasslands, forests, woodlands and other habitats where they can find food plants, flowers, sunshine and shelter.

-Life cycle – Butterflies have four stages: egg, larva or caterpillar, pupa or chrysalis, and adult.
+Life cycle – Butterflies go through complete metamorphosis with four stages: egg, caterpillar, chrysalis and adult.

 Where do butterflies live?

 Butterflies live in many habitats, but each species needs the right caterpillar food plants as well as flowers and shelter for adults.
-At Field of Mars Reserve, butterflies are likely to use the reserve’s eucalypt forest, gully forest and wetland edges, as well as sunny openings, shrubs and garden-like flowering areas around the bushland.
+At Field of Mars Reserve, butterflies are likely to use the reserve’s eucalypt forest, gully forest and wetland edges, as well as sunny openings, shrubs and flowering edges and sunny clearings around the bushland.
 Different species use different parts of the habitat.
 Some fly through urban gardens and woodland edges, while others stay low in grassy places or around native shrubs.

 What do butterflies eat?